 Transportation at Disney’s Caribbean Beach Resort

 Transportation throughout the resort is pretty similar to other Value and Moderate resorts.
-Only buses will get you where you need to go from this resort at this time.
-The Disney Skyliner is opening around Spring 2019, and the Caribbean Beach Resort will be the hub of the Skyliner system.
-There is also an internal shuttle that will take you to the Customs House (where you check in/out), to your island or if you are too far from Old Port Royale.
-Each island has their own bus stop, however they all share the same bus.
+Buses pick up and drop off at several bust stops throughout the resort.
+The Disney Skyliner is supposed to open by Fall 2019, and the Caribbean Beach Resort will be the hub of the Skyliner system.
+There is also an internal shuttle that can take you to the Customs House (where you check in/out), to your island or if you are too far from Old Port Royale.
+For clarity, each island has their own bus stop, however, they all share the same bus.
 This means that buses can get very full.
 Buses generally arrive about every 15-25 minutes to take you to the parks.
 Bus estimated time of arrival is found on the digital screens at each stop.
 And in your My Disney Experience App.
 We thought the bus stops at Caribbean Beach much nicer than the Value resorts as they were shaded and have benches.
 They also aren’t as crowded, except during the holidays.

 Caribbean Beach Restaurants and Food Court

-Caribbean beach has all the food offerings in Centertown at Old Port Royale.
-This will soon consist of new quick service restaurant counters and Sebastian’s Bistro.
+Caribbean Beach has all the food offerings in Centertown at Old Port Royale.
 While we only ate breakfast here twice, the food was pretty standard Disney food-court breakfast food.
 They had a variety of omelets, breakfast platters and breakfast burritos, as well as muffins and pastries.
 So a nice quick meal before our day in the parks, but definitely not a place we’d hang out long term, or daily.

 Activities at Disney’s Caribbean Beach Resort